Learn about NIST's Digital Authentication Guideline and what it means for authentication security.

 NIST Digital Authentication Guideline

-The US National Institute of Standards and Technology (NIST) is creating new policies for Federal agencies implementing authentication.
+The US National Institute of Standards and Technology (NIST) has created new policies for Federal agencies implementing authentication.

 - 800-63-3: Digital Authentication Guideline (overview)

 The policies are intended for Federal agency applications, but serve as a standard for many others as well.

 NIST Improved Password Requirements

 The NIST Digital Authentication Guidelines strives for improved password requirements.
 One of the guiding principles is better user experience and shifting the burden to the verifier whenever possible.
 In order to support the creation of passwords that users will remember while implementing excellent security, several guidelines are important:

 - Length: 8 character minimum, >64 character maximum